 Once you get to the harbour there is no turning back and you have to negotiate a very narrow road, that is also pedestrianised with a sheer drop into the harbour.
 It’s literally one car wide with no fencing or barriers on the harbour side.
 The tide was out which probably amplified matters but we managed not to end up parked along side one of the boats, fortunately.

 There are also lots of narrow lanes in Cornwall that were not designed with the modern car in mind, but being in the Kia Optima made everyone feel a lot safer.
-It’s a car that handles incredibly well so when I was driving on roads that I didn’t know I really did feel in control of what was happening no matter what the road had in store for me.
-Because the model was a 6 speed automatic, and incredibly responsive with managing the gear changes, I could really focus on what was happening on the road especially when we were driving at night down to Porthleven Holiday Cottages.
+It’s a road trip car that handles incredibly well so when I was driving on roads that I didn’t know I really did feel in control of what was happening no matter what the road had in store for me.
+Because the plug in hybrid car was a 6 speed automatic, and incredibly responsive with managing the gear changes, I could really focus on what was happening on the road especially when we were driving at night down to Porthleven Holiday Cottages.

-From my perspective I really felt the Kia Optima Sportswagon 2.0 GDi PHEV Auto was a great family car.
-From the first test drive when I picked my husband up from work I was asking when we could get one as we are currently looking for a new family car.
+From my perspective I really felt the Kia Optima Sportswagon 2.0 GDi PHEV Auto was one of the best hybrid cars in the UK at the moment.
+From the first test drive when I picked my husband up from work I was asking when we could get one as we are currently looking for a new car for long distance driving.
 After our week away in Cornwall, the car was the biggest talking point in my husbands office, not our trip to Pirates Quest, going for breakfast with the seals or the visit to the Eden Project.
 Men do like to talk about cars don’t they!